EDED2314/djangobox/README.md

-*A django application that manages inventory*
+*A small-scale, hobbiest-driven jango application that manages makerspace inventory*

 # DjangoBox